-Millions of young people and adults in the U.S. live with attention-deficit hyperactivity disorder (ADHD) yearly.
-As these people continue to struggle to pay attention and face other challenges in their daily lives, doctors try to help them find relief through medication.
+Millions of young people and adults in the U.S. live with attention-deficit/hyperactivity disorder (ADHD).
+They may have trouble paying attention and often face other challenges in their daily lives.
+Doctors often try to help them find relief through medication.
 One of the most popular prescriptions for ADHD is Adderall.
-The drug is a stimulant that can help people focus and complete tasks.
-Unfortunately, like many prescription drugs, there is potential for Adderall abuse.
+The stimulant drug can help people focus and complete tasks.
+Unfortunately, like many prescription drugs, there is potential for Adderall abuse and addiction.
+Recognizing the signs of Adderall addiction can help you get help when you need it.

 Why Is Adderall Addictive?